lutz1nger/cs50p-notes-and-solutions/lecture-5-unit-tests/notes-5.md

 └── file.py
 ```
 + the \_\_init\_\_.py file is required to treat the directory containing the files as package
-+ the by typing pytest test in ther terminal, all test programs in the test folder are tested
++ by typing pytest test in the terminal, all test programs in the test folder are tested